jacobszmon/Git-Info-Pages/README.md

 ## Doing
 - Git Fundamentals.
 (Started 8:30)
-    - Staging and Commit Files (started at 9:35)
-    - Status, Log, and Diff (started at 9:35)
+    - Using a Git Ignore File (started Sept 30 at 9:38)

 ## Done